"Her playing is lovely and elegant but also aggressively declamatory, with a gorgeous dark tone."

 - Flutist Quarterly

-Mary Matthews is a dynamic and versatile performer with a distinguished career as an international soloist, chamber musician, orchestral flutist, recording artist, author, and educator. â€‹Mary has performed on four continents, at venues such as Carnegie Hall, the Sydney Conservatorium of Music, Fundação Universidade do Sul de Santa Catarina, the Goethe Institut Música Nueva Festival, and the Cité Internationale des Arts.
-She is the second flutist of the Tallahassee Symphony and regularly performs with the Nashville and Chattanooga Symphonies.
-She is a flute professor at Florida State University’s College of Music, where she teaches graduate and undergraduate flute majors.
+Mary Matthews is a dynamic and versatile performer with a distinguished career as an international soloist, chamber musician, orchestral flutist, recording artist, author, and Assistant Professor of Flute at Florida State University.
+Mary has performed on four continents, at venues such as Carnegie Hall, the Sydney Conservatorium of Music, Fundação Universidade do Sul de Santa Catarina, and Bulgaria Hall.
+She has performed as a soloist with the Sofia Philharmonic Orchestra (Bulgaria), the Colorado Wind Ensemble, the ODU Wind Ensemble, and the FSU Symphony and Sinfonia Orchestras, among others.
+She is the second flutist of the Tallahassee Symphony Orchestra and has performed with the Nashville, Knoxville, and Chattanooga Symphonies.

 Mary has won numerous awards, including the South Carolina Flute Society Young Artist Competition, Kathryn E. MacPhail Young Artist Competition, and Firelands Symphony Orchestra Young Artist Competition.
 She received an Honorable Mention in the Mary Graham Lasley Young Artist Competition and was a finalist in the Coeur D'Alene, William C. Byrd, and J.C.
 Arriaga Chamber Music Competitions.
 Over her career, she has received over 20 performance, research, and community outreach grants, including the Boedecker Path to Excellence Grant and the Bradley Research Grant at Florida State University.